-The Graduate & International Programs Center assists incoming and current international students and scholars to make smooth transitions at McGeorge and to have successful academic, professional, and social experiences.
-To assist in this effort, we will assist you with your visa documentations and offer the following special services:
+The Graduate & International Programs Office assists incoming and current international students and scholars to make smooth transitions at McGeorge and to have successful academic, professional, and social experiences.
+To assist in this effort, we offer the following special services.

-Before the fall semester begins, we offer a special Orientation for international students.
+Before each semester begins, we offer a special orientation for international students.
 This orientation provides the students with an important overview of the program, an introduction to some of the faculty, and important information about what it takes to be successful at McGeorge.
 In addition, the extra time on campus gives students the chance to form bonds with other international students through school-sponsored social activities.
 Features of the orientation include:

-- Individual counseling sessions with the Director of Graduate and International Programs
+- Individual counseling sessions with the Assistant Dean or with the Assistant Director of Graduate and International Programs

 - A Welcome Lunch with the Dean and the Faculty